magento/devdocs/guides/v2.2/b2b/negotiable-order-workflow.md

 `[]`

-### Return the negotiable quote to the customer
+### Return the negotiable quote to the buyer

-Now that the merchant has updated the quote, it must be returned to the customer.
-The customer will then be able to either accept the offer and begin the checkout process, or request further negotiations.
+Now that the seller has updated the quote, it must be returned to the buyer.
+The buyer will then be able to either accept the offer and begin the checkout process, or request further negotiations.

 This call places the quote in the `submitted_by_admin` state.